 The famous Budget Everest Base Camp Trek landmark is located in the enthralling Sagarmatha National Park at an astounding 5364 meters above sea level.
 The energetic city of Kathmandu is about 200 to 300 kilometers away.

-at the Budget Everest Base Camp Trek, we will move from the 1300 m height of the capital to the 2800 m height of Lukla.
+on this Everest Base Camp Budget Trek, we will move from the 1300 m height of the capital to the 2800 m height of Lukla.
 The miniature mountain town is 135 km from Kathmandu, but just 65 km from the Everest Base Camp.
-Between Lukla and Everest Base Camp and then Lukla, we will cover a 130 km distance overall, trekking 10 to 15 km daily.
+Between Lukla and Everest Base Camp and then back to Lukla, we will cover a 130 km distance overall, trekking 10 to 15 km daily.

-Therefore, we suggest all of our Budget Everest Base Camp Trek members undertake regular exercises and physical training at least 4 to 6 weeks before their respective departure dates.
+Therefore, we suggest all of our Budget Everest Base Camp Trek members undertake regular exercise and physical training at least 4 to 6 weeks before their respective departure dates.

 To acclimatize yourself to the high-altitude trek, we suggest that you go for a day-long trek or hiking experience in your own country.
 If that is not possible, then go for a light pack, walk around the park, and climb up and down the stairs.